City of Southfield seeking nominations for Greg Kennedy Community Service Award

 2. Character: Nominees should embody and demonstrate qualities of Greg Kennedy’s personal character including compassion, community dedication, and service to Southfield.

 3. Impact: The nominee’s activities should demonstrate a long-term commitment to community programs and activities.
 The nominee’s service has made an impact or difference to the community.

-Nominations are due by November 1 and are available online below or in print at City Hall.
+Nominations are due by November 1 and are available online at www.cityofsouthfield.com (click on the form below) or in print at City Hall.
 Nominations for this prestigious award are reviewed by the City’s Total Living Commission with recomendations made to Southfield City Council.
 The City Council recognizes one resident annually with the Greg Kennedy Community Service Award as merited.
 The award is presented at a televised City Council meeting in December if a deserving candidate is nominated.